Updated November 2023

 Most providers allow you to use your own insurance policy, but it must be comprehensive and must be authorised by them.
 Also, if your car subscription provider has a fleet policy, you are not a named driver, so you won’t earn any no-claims bonuses for future insurance.

 If you reside in a city or town and use an annual resident’s parking permit to park your vehicle on the street, you will face a lot of difficulties.
 The more frequently you switch your car, the more paperwork you’ll have to deal with in order to alter the registration number and show that the vehicle is affiliated with your address.

 Although the contract lengths and conditions are generally shorter and more adaptable than with traditional leasing, there will almost certainly be hefty penalty costs if you want to cancel your agreement early with certain car subscription services.
 Check the T&Cs and the minimum amount of time you need to keep the cars in order to obtain the advertised price.

 What types of subscriptions are available?

 There are a variety of different services from vehicle manufacturers, independents, fleet and rental organisations.
 These are some UK-based examples with current pricing as of November 2023.

 In 2020, Volvo’s Care by Volvo subscription became available in the United Kingdom.
 Customers may pick any model from the current Volvo range (built to order or from stock) and build their monthly package on an app before trialing it out for 30 days.

 There is no sign-up fee and a three-month rolling contract kicks in after that.
 There is no insurance coverage, and the rates range from £559 to £799.

-Cocoon Vehicles is a family-owned and -operated business based in Derbyshire that offers monthly rentals from one to three months, as well as seasonal subscriptions.
-It does not sell insurance and rents convertibles and performance vehicles.
+Cocoon Vehicles is a family-owned and -operated business based in Derbyshire that offers monthly car subscriptions from one to twelve months, as well as seasonal subscriptions.
+It does not sell insurance but its range of vehicles is of a premium standard.